billzichos/style-guides/README.md

 ### First SELECT element is on own line with 1 space indent.
 Subsequent elements are preceeded with a comma.

+The preceding comma simplifies commenting out or removing a column.

 ```sql
 SELECT
  field1